 For Aimia this is another body blow.
 The main part of the company is Aeroplan, the Air Canada loyalty programme which was sold off.
 Air Canada announced last year that it was starting a brand new loyalty scheme and severing all ties with Aeroplan, leaving Aimia in serious trouble.
 I explain that story in detail in this article.

-(Imagine if IAG sold Avios for £3bn – which is what it is worth based on £200m of operating profit – and then in a few years time announced that it was relaunching BA Miles, severing all ties with Avios and leaving Avios shareholders – and members, who could no longer redeem for flights – up a rather wide creek and paddle-less.
-That is what happened to Aimia with Air Canada.)
+Imagine if IAG sold Avios for £3bn – which is what it is worth based on £200m of operating profit – and then in a few years time announced that it was relaunching BA Miles, severing all ties with Avios and leaving Avios shareholders – and members, who could no longer redeem for flights – up a rather wide creek and paddle-less.
+That is what happened to Aimia with Air Canada.

 What should the industry learn from this?

 There is a lesson here for Clubcard and Avios.
-(I bet you were wondering where the relevance to HFP was going to come in!)

 Loyalty schemes with revenue based redemptions do not work.

 Customers like ‘gamification’.
 Customers like the fun of thinking they are being smart and they are maximising the value of their points.
-And when customers can find ways of getting outsize value from their points, they will go out of their way to collect them and focus their spending on products that can offer them.
+When customers can find ways of getting outsize value from their points, they will go out of their way to collect them and focus their spending on products that can offer them.